 When your weight is on your right foot, your pelvis should be in Position #2.

-In this regard, you are living in pelvis Position #2.
-You never shift into Position #1.
-To move and walk like a human being should, you must shift into Position #1, but that’s not happening.
+To move and walk like a human being should, you must shift into Position #1 when your weight is on your left foot.
+But that’s not happening.

 Position #1- Left Stance